PauTreig/SD_RabbitP2_IBM/README.md

 # SD_RabbitP2_IBM
-This is a repository the goal of which is to learn about Rabbit AMQP using Python.
+This is a repository the goal of which is to learn about RabbitMQ using Python.